fernandospr/android-maps-userlocation/README.md

 To detect memory leaks, I'm using [LeakCanary](https://github.com/square/leakcanary).

-LeakCanary detects a memory leak after calling LocationServices.FusedLocationApi.requestLocationUpdates.
+LeakCanary detects a memory leak after calling `LocationServices.FusedLocationApi.requestLocationUpdates` and destroying the Activity.

 To reproduce: